kubernetes/kubernetes/api/api-rules/README.md

 exception.

-If you're removing violations from the exception list, or if you have good reasons to add new violations to this list, please update the file using:
+If you're removing violations from the exception list, or if you have good reasons to add new violations to this list, please update the file by using:

  - `UPDATE_API_KNOWN_VIOLATIONS=true ./hack/update-codegen.sh`